About

 • This is an easy recipe that is also truly authentic!

-• Many recipes use store bought curry powders, that change the flavor of the curry depending on the brand.
-This is CONSISTENTLY delicious, because YOU MAKE the curry powder.
+• Many recipes use store-bought curry powder that changes the flavor of the curry depending on the brand.
+This is CONSISTENTLY delicious, because YOU make your own homemade curry powder.

-• While it is authentic, it is also so adaptable!
+• While it’s authentic, this recipe is also so adaptable!
+That’s the beauty of it.
 Don’t have coconut milk – no problem!
 Don’t like chili?
 No problem!
 Don’t have tomatoes?
-Just don’t add it!
+Just don’t add ‘em!

-• This is a step by step recipe, so it’s easy to follow even for novice cooks.
+• This is a step by step recipe, and very it’s easy to follow even for novice cooks, and for anyone new to curries.

 Sri Lankan Roasted Curry Powder - This roasted curry powder is deeply aromatic and has very robust and complex flavors.
 The ingredient ratios are easy to remember (4:3:2:1 and 3:2:1), so go ahead and make a big batch and use it any way you like to make flavorful curry dishes!